ssb10/PUI2017_ekh331/HW4_ekh331/README.md

 ## Assignment 2

 ### I worked together with Jon Kastelan and Andrew Nell on this part of the homework.
+We worked on our own for the most part, but discussed our findings together and debated each other for each study.

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be Answered | _H0_ | alpha | Link to Paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|